 • Nationals of Australia, Canada and the USA for stays of up to 90 days.

 Single-journey visas: up to three months.
 Multi-journey visas are usually only issued to visitors who have previously held two Irish visas and have observed the conditions of these visas.
 The validity is longer, but they are only intended for short trips and cannot be used for back-to-back trips of 90 days each.

 All applications for Irish visas must be made initially using the online Visa Application System (AVATS) at www.visas.inis.gov.ie.
-On completion of the online form, applicants will then be advised where to submit their application, which will either be the Irish Embassy or Consulate in their home country, or direct to the Irish Naturalisation and Immigration Service in Dublin.
+On completion of the online form, applicants are then advised where to submit their application, which will either be the Irish Embassy or Consulate in their home country, or directly to the Irish Naturalisation and Immigration Service in Dublin.

-All visa applicants will be expected to show they have sufficient funds for the duration of their stay.
-Bank statements will need to be shown.
+All visa applicants are expected to show bank statements to prove they have sufficient funds for the duration of their stay.

 Non-EEA nationals wishing to stay in Ireland for longer than three months have to register with the Garda National Immigration Bureau.
 There is a fee of €300 to register.